sridharshini1/cloudnetworking-config-solutions/execution/03-security/Certificates/Compute-SSL-Certs/Google-Managed/README.md

-# Google Cloud Managed SSL Certificate
+# Google Compute Managed SSL Certificate

 ## Overview

-This Terraform module facilitates the creation and management of Google Cloud Managed SSL Certificates.
-Google Cloud Managed SSL Certificates are SSL/TLS certificates that you can provision, deploy, and manage for your domains.
+This Terraform module facilitates the creation and management of Google Compute Managed SSL Certificate.
+Google Compute Managed SSL Certificate are SSL/TLS certificates that you can provision, deploy, and manage for your domains.
 These certificates are obtained and renewed automatically by Google, simplifying the lifecycle management of your SSL/TLS configurations.

 Managed SSL certificates are essential for enabling HTTPS traffic for your applications served via Google Cloud External HTTP(S) Load Balancers.
 By using Google-managed certificates, you delegate the complexities of certificate issuance and renewal to Google, ensuring your applications remain secure and accessible over HTTPS.

-### Key Features of Google Cloud Managed SSL Certificates:
+### Key Features of Google Compute Managed SSL Certificate:

 * **Automated Provisioning and Renewal:** Google handles the entire lifecycle, from initial issuance to timely renewal, reducing administrative overhead.
 * **Multiple Domain (SAN) Support:** Secure multiple domain names (Subject Alternative Names) with a single certificate.